 The existing right of carriage way easement which allows for all vehicular access to the proposed development runs along the rear of Nos.
 476 and 484 Beaufort Street, Highgate.
 The owners of this proposal also own Nos.
 484 and 488-492 Beaufort Street; however, the corner property at No. 476 Beaufort Street is owned by a different party.
 To ensure that access to the subject site and the properties facing Beaufort Street (Nos.
 476, 484 and 488-492) is maintained, a condition has been applied to the Officer Recommendation stating that all vehicular access to the above subject sites and Nos.
 476, 484 and 488-492 Beaufort Street shall be legally secured perpetually, to the satisfaction of the Town.
 This will then require the applicant to either appoint their own solicitor or use the Town's solicitors to prepare the necessary legal documents, which will ensure owners having vehicles access rights to the subject sites.
 This will also allow the vehicles that park in the parking areas of Nos.
 476, 484 and Nos.
-488-492 Beaufort Street to access and manoeuvre into part of the common driveway of the above subject site.
-These access arrangements are to be to the satisfaction of the Town, prior to the issue of a Building Licence.
+488-492 Beaufort Street to access arrangements are to be to the satisfaction of the Town, prior to the issue of a Building Licence.